smddev/site/src/content/projects/enterprise-voting-system.md

   - MongoDB
   - Ionic
 description: This mobile voting system allows top management to securely vote on financial and managerial decisions without having to be physically present in one location.
+---
+This mobile voting system allows top management to securely vote on financial and managerial decisions without having to be physically present in one location.
 It’s available on iOS 7+, Android 4.1+, and Windows 10.
----

-##  Key features

 ## Outcome